elalecs/laravel-documenter/CONTRIBUTING.md

 1. Update the README.md file if necessary
 2. Add or update DocBlocks in the code
 3. If adding new configuration options, update the config file and its documentation
+4. If changing the documentation format, update the relevant Blade stubs

 ## Submitting Changes